Shop

 Aletschhorn

-The first ascent of the Aletschhorn dates from 18 June 1859 and was mastered by the Englishman Francis F. Tuckett and the mountain guides Johann Josef Benet, Peter Bohren and V. Tairraz.
+The first ascent of the Aletschhorn took place on June 18, 1859.
+It was successfully accomplished by the Englishman Francis Fox Tuckett along with the mountain guides Johann Josef Benet, Peter Bohren, and Victor Tairraz.

-After the Finsteraarhorn, the Aletschhorn is the second highest peak in the Bernese Alps massif.
-On its northern flank is the Grosser Aletschfirn.
-It is also the starting point of the Oberaletsch Glacier and the Mittelaletsch Glacier.
-The Aletschhorn is considered the coldest mountain in the Alps, as it is exposed and susceptible to wind.
+After the Finsteraarhorn, the Aletschhorn is the second highest elevation in the Bernese Alps massif.
+On its northern flank lies the Great Aletsch Glacier.
+Additionally, the Aletschhorn is the origin of both the Upper Aletsch Glacier and the Middle Aletsch Glacier.
+Due to its exposed location and susceptibility to strong winds, the Aletschhorn is considered the coldest mountain in the Alps.

-Geologically speaking, the world is upside down on the Aletschhorn: The significantly older summit section of old crystalline stands on the younger Central Aare granite.
-While the southern slate shell of old crystalline is between 1.2 and 2 billion years old, the young Aare granite is about 300 million years old.
+Geologically speaking, the Aletschhorn literally turns the world upside down: The summit consists of much older ancient crystalline rock lying on top of the younger Central Aare Granite.
+While the southern schist cover of ancient crystalline rock is between 1.2 and 2 billion years old, the young Aare Granite is about 300 million years old.

 Ascent to the Aletschhorn

-Although the normal climbs are relatively easy from an alpine technical point of view, the tour is very long and also tricky in poor visibility at the summit.
-The shortest and technically easiest route leads from the Mittelaletsch bivouac via the NE ridge.
-In summer, however, the SW ridge from the Oberaletsch hut is the most frequented.
-It is more difficult than the NE ridge and considerably longer.
+Although the normal routes are technically relatively straightforward, the overall tour is very long and challenging, especially in poor visibility at the summit.
+The shortest and technically easiest route is from the Mittelaletsch bivouac via the Northeast Ridge.
+However, in summer, the Southwest Ridge, which starts from the Oberaletsch Hut, is the most frequently used route.
+This route is more demanding than the Northeast Ridge and significantly longer.

-The challenging high-altitude tour in the heart of the Swiss Alps Jungfrau-Aletsch UNESCO World Heritage Site can of course also be done in the company of an experienced mountain guide.
+The demanding high-altitude tour in the heart of the UNESCO World Heritage site Swiss Alps Jungfrau-Aletsch can, of course, also be undertaken with the accompaniment of an experienced mountain guide.

 BelalpAlpinCenter